-Pregnancy, birth, and the postpartum period are some of the most profoundly transformational experiences a woman goes through in her life.
+Pregnancy, birth, and the postpartum period are some of the most profound transformation experiences a woman goes through in her life.
 Midwives recognize this time in a woman’s life that is full of change and sometimes uncertainty that requires loving and respectful guidance along the way.
 The process of birthing a baby is incredibly challenging work, but work that holds great potential for being the most rewarding and empowering experience in a woman’s life.
 We are there to support you and your babies full well being — emotionally, physically, and spiritually.

 To help guide you through this wonderful experience, additional care is provided following birth to help improve your postpartum experience.